 Now that you’ve figured out your undertone, it is time to pick the right foundation, eyeshadow colors and lipsticks.
 Choose warm shades if you have warm undertones, and cool colors if you have cool undertones.
 This makes your makeup compliment your natural complexion.

 Warm skin tones should pick cool hair colors, while cool skin tones need to go for warm hair colors.

 You may experience darkening of some areas of your skin as you age.
 The patchy appearance of skin color in the face and hands of older people is due to the uneven distribution of pigment cells or melanocytes.

-Skin tones can change with the season too, but undertones remain the same.
+Skin tones can change with the season and sun exposure too, but undertones remain the same.